 A large proportion of people find second language learning and acquiring literacy skills in another language challenging, and within this group of individuals are those who have specific learning difficulties (SpLDs).
 In order to ensure that SpLDs do not hinder access to education, the job-market and relevant daily activities, they need to be supported in acquiring additional languages and second language (L2) literacy.
 Therefore, putting research on how individuals with SpLDs acquire additional languages and L2 literacy on the agenda of applied linguistics is an important social and moral responsibility.
 For the design of effective instructional programs, we also need to uncover what barriers the educational context presents to them and how these could be overcome with the help of teacher education.
 Furthermore, it is crucial to investigate how one can reliably identify SpLDs in multilingual speakers and what evidence there is for the beneficial effects of access arrangements in the assessment of L2 proficiency.
 This colloquium showcases four key areas of investigation around learning and using languages with SpLDs in different geographical and educational contexts.
-The first presentation of the colloquium focusses on issues of identification of language impairment of multilingual children in Canada.
+The first presentation of the colloquium focuses on issues of identification of language impairment of multilingual children in Canada.
 The second presentation informs language teaching pedagogy for children with SpLDs by examining the cognitive, motivational and linguistic predictors of success in learning English as an L2 in the Netherlands.
-In the third talk, the potential benefits of special arrangements for test-takers with SpLDs are discussed in the context of Slovenia and Hungary.
+In the third talk, the potential benefits of special arrangements for test-takers with SpLDs are discussed in the context of Hungary.
 The last talk elaborates lessons for teacher education gained through an analysis of barriers to inclusive language teaching and a study of teacher attitudes towards dyslexia and inclusive practices in India and Sri Lanka.
 After the presentation of the empirical research findings, each contribution will outline a detailed action plan for future research.
 Presenters will also offer an in-depth discussion of the implications of their research findings for multilingual pedagogies and educational policies in their geographic contexts.

 Late-emerging language impairment in English language learners and their monolingual peers